-- The site appears suitable for the redevelopment.
+- The site is suitable for the redevelopment.
 It is currently developed as housing authority apartments. - The neighborhood is compatible with the redevelopment.
-It is generally residential in character. - The location is well suited to the redevelopment with easy access to goods and services.

-- The population and household growth in the market area is significant. - The economy seems to be continuing to improve. - The demand for the development is strong. - The capture rates for the development are low.
-The overall tax credit capture rate is 3.5%. - The most comparable apartments are the subject units, themselves. - Total vacancy rates of the most comparable developments are 0.0% - The overall vacancy rate among apartments surveyed is 3.5%. - There are some concessions in the top end of the market, but those units aren't competing with the subject. - The rents, given prevailing rents, vacancy rates, and concessions in the market area, are good.
-All the units will continue to have rental assistance. - The proposed bedroom mix is reasonable for the market. - The unit sizes are reasonable for the proposal. - The subject's amenities are good and comparable to similarly priced apartments. - The subject's value should be perceived as very good. - The subject's affordability is good from a programmatic gross rent standpoint. - The proposal would have no long term impact on existing LIHTC developments.
+The immediate neighborhood is generally residential in character. - The location is well suited to the redevelopment.
+The site has relatively easy access to goods and services. - The population and household growth in the market area is significant. - The economy seems to be continuing to improve. - The demand for the development is strong. - The capture rates for the development are low.
+The overall tax credit capture rate is 1.3%. - The most comparable apartments are the subject units, themselves. - Total vacancy rates of the most comparable developments are 0.0% - The overall vacancy rate among apartments surveyed is 3.5%. - There are some concessions in the top end of the market, but those units aren't competing with the subject. - The rents, given prevailing rents, vacancy rates, and concessions in the market area, are good.
+All the units have rental assistance. - The proposed bedroom mix is reasonable for the market. - The unit sizes are reasonable for the proposal. - The subject's amenities are good and comparable to similarly priced apartments. - The subject's value should be perceived as very good. - The subject's affordability is good from a programmatic gross rent standpoint.

+- The proposal would have no long term impact on existing LIHTC developments.

-A.9.1 Recommendations
+- A.9.1 Recommendations

-None
+- None

-A.9.2 Notes
+- A.9.2 Notes

-• None
+- None

-A.9.2.1 Strengths
+- A.9.2.1 Strengths

 - Rental assistance for all units

-- Attractive site
+- Attractive sites

-- Already fully occupied

 - Strong calculated demand

+- All units are already occupied

-A.9.2.2 Weaknesses
+- A.9.2.2 Weaknesses

-None
+- None

-A.9.3 Conclusion
+- A.9.3 Conclusion